matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 XXX: redacting the join_rules above will reset the room to public, which feels dangerous?

-A new room version is not absolutely required here, but may be advisable to ensure that servers that do not support `allowed_spaces` do not join the room (and would also allow us to tweak the redaction rules to avoid the foot-gun).
+A new room version is not absolutely required here, but may be advisable to ensure that servers that do not support `allowed_join` do not join the room (and would also allow us to tweak the redaction rules to avoid the foot-gun).

-#### Kicking users out when they leave the allowed_space
+#### Kicking users out when they leave the allowed space

+XXX: this will probably be a future extension, rather than part of the initial implementation of `allowed_join`.

 In the above example, suppose `@bob:server.example` leaves `!users:example.org`: they should be removed from the room.
 One option is to leave the departure up